Frequently Asked Questions

 A: Applications are reviewed on a rolling basis, so you can expect to hear back in around 6 weeks of submitting your complete application.

-Q: What do I submit for the description of research/work experience component of the application?
+Q: What do I submit for the description of research/work experience on the application?

 A: The description of research/work experience component is an opportunity for applicants to go into more depth about their experience and how it fits into the program.
 This document can be fairly short (under a page of single-spaced 12-point font) and allows you to go into more technical detail about any previous work/research experience you have had that is relevant and does not fit into your resume or statement of purpose.